b97jre/RNAseqcourse/source/isoform-lab.rst

 Now you can map the reads from one of the samples (or several; it's up to you which ones(s)) to map using a command such as the one below. ::

-  mkdir sample1
+  mkdir outDir

-  STAR  --genomeDir /proj/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_Gencode14.overhang75  --readFilesIn sample1_RAB11FIP5_1.fastq sample1_RAB11FIP5_2.fastq --runThreadN 2 --outSAMstrandField intronMotif --outFileNamePrefix sample1
+  STAR  --genomeDir /proj/b2013006/downloads/courses/RNAseqWorkshop/reference/hg19_Gencode14.overhang75  --readFilesIn sample1_RAB11FIP5_1.fastq sample1_RAB11FIP5_2.fastq --runThreadN 2 --outSAMstrandField intronMotif --outFileNamePrefix outDir

 flags used are